flutter-gis/Flutter-Earth/README.md

 - 💻 **Contributing code** or themes
 - 📢 **Sharing** with friends and communities
 - 💖 **Spreading love** and positivity
+- 🔬 **Using** for Earth observation research

 ---

 ## 🎉 **Join the Magic!**

-Ready to explore Earth with style, animation, and inclusivity?
+Ready to explore Earth with style, animation, inclusivity, and cutting-edge satellite data?

 **Start your Flutter Earth adventure today!** 🌍✨

 ---

-*Made with 💖, 🌈, and lots of ✨ by the Flutter Earth community*
+*Made with 💖, 🌈, 🔬, and lots of ✨ by the Flutter Earth community*